Mantu-Group/CarbonBrainprint/METHODOLOGY.md

 -   Immediate restoration to the most recent validated version
 -   Follow-up with the responsible party by the Carbon Brainprint management team

-The annual calculation model is **password-protected** at the sheet level.
+The annual calculation model should be **password-protected** at the sheet level.

 # Communication of the result